 The Green Bay Packers are excited to give schools and neighborhood non-profit organizations in Green Bay, La Crosse, Madison, Manitowoc, Milwaukee, Racine and Sheboygan the opportunity to apply for an NFL Grassroots grant.

-Through this program, the NFL Youth Football Fund will award $2.5 million in NFL Grassroots field grants during the 2011 fiscal year.
-The 2011 NFL Grassroots RFP submission deadline is December 16, 2011.
+Through this program, the NFL Foundation will award NFL Grassroots field grants up to $200,000 for capital improvement projects.
+The 2013 NFL Grassroots RFP submission deadline is February 14, 2014.

 Click here for more information about the Grassroots Program.

-The Green Bay Packers Coach of the Week program, presented by the Wisconsin National Guard, supports youth football efforts by giving high school coaches the recognition they deserve.
+The Green Bay Packers Coach of the Week program supports youth football efforts by giving high school coaches the recognition they deserve.
 On a weekly basis, for ten weeks throughout the high school football season, the Green Bay Packers will select one high school coach as the Coach of the Week.
-Each honoree will be awarded several items and privileges, including a $2,000 donation to the school's football program on behalf of the Green Bay Packers and the Wisconsin National Guard, as well as recognition of the award in one of the Packers Game Day programs.
+Each honoree will be awarded several items and privileges, including a $1,000 donation to the school's football program on behalf of the Green Bay Packers and the Wisconsin National Guard, as well as recognition of the award in one of the Packers Game Day programs.

 Nominations can be submitted to firstname.lastname@example.org.
 Please include the name of the coach, school/team name, school location and why the coach is being nominated for the Coach of the Week award.